-An introduction to statistical methods of gathering, presenting and analyzing data.
+An introduction to statistical methods of gathering, presenting, and analyzing data.
 Topics include probability and probability distributions, confidence intervals, hypothesis testing, and linear regression and correlation.
-Prerequisite: Math 093
+Prerequisite: ASC 93 or MATH 98 or qualifying placement score.

-- 1. Students will be able to use statistical methods of gathering, presenting and analyzing data as evidenced by classroom activities and objective tests - 2.
+- 1. Students will be able to use statistical methods of gathering, presenting, and analyzing data as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with probability and probability distributions and their applications as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with confidence intervals and their applications as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with hypothesis testing as evidenced by classroom activities and objective tests - 5.
 Students will be able to work with linear regression and correlation and its applications as evidenced by classroom activities and objective tests